Soumyabk3/Code_Alpha_Stock_Prediction/README.md

 ```

-3. * you can use the pip freeze command to get a list of all installed packages along with their versions*:
+3. you can use the pip freeze command to get a list of all installed packages along with their versions:

 ```bash
 pip freeze